mschouler/MAdLib-PyFR/README.md

 svn co https://svn.cenaero.be/MAdLib/trunk
 ```

-To compile MAdLib with VTK, `CMakeLists.txt` should be edited to contain the following lines:
+To compile MAdLib with VTK, `CMakeLists.txt` in `MAdLib-PyFR/madlib` was edited to contain the following lines:
 ```txt
 # ----- VTK -----
 # Set the path to the VTK folder